smirarab/sepp/README.UPP.md

 ---------------------------------------------
 Bugs and Errors
 ---------------------------------------------
 UPP is under active research development at UIUC by the Warnow Lab (and especially with her PhD students Siavash Mirarab and postdoc Nam Nguyen).
-Please report any errors to Siavash Mirarab (smirarab@gmail.com) and Nam Nguyen (namphuon@illinois.edu).
+Please report any errors or requests to Siavash Mirarab (smirarab@gmail.com) and Nam Nguyen (namphuon@illinois.edu).